Irvin D. Yalom

-Irvin David Yalom (/ˈɜrvɪn ˈjæləm/; born June 13, 1931) is an American existential psychiatrist who is emeritus professor of psychiatry at Stanford University, as well as author of both fiction and nonfiction.
+Irvin David Yalom (/ˈɜrvɪn ˈjæləm/; born June 13, 1931) is an American existential psychiatrist who is an emeritus professor of psychiatry at Stanford University, as well as author of both fiction and nonfiction.

-Early life
+Early life and education

 Yalom was born in Washington, D.C.
-About fifteen years prior to his birth in the United States, Yalom's Jewish parents emigrated from Russia (though their country of origin was Poland or Belarus) and eventually opened a grocery store in Washington DC.
+About fifteen years prior to his birth in the United States, Yalom's Jewish parents emigrated from Belarus and eventually opened a grocery store in Washington DC.
 Yalom spent much of his childhood reading books in the family home above the grocery store and in a local library.
 After graduating from high school, he attended George Washington University and then Boston University School of Medicine.